JR-5888/JR-5888.github.io/_pages/about.md

 Phylogenetics and macroevolution in land plants
 ======
-Research at the lab focuses on integrating fossils, morphology and molecules to find answers to key evolutionary questions in land plant lineages.
-Methods range from model-free to statistical and bayesian-based approaches, and from taxonomy to phylogenetics and biogeography.
-Even though the primary focus is on non-vascular land plants (i.e., bryophytes), we are expanding to other land plant lineages and animals.
-Our research is also heavily oriented towards collections and generating large volumes of phenotypic data.
+Research in the lab centers on integrating fossils, morphology, and molecular data to address key evolutionary questions across land plant lineages.
+Our methodological approaches span from model-free frameworks to advanced statistical and Bayesian analyses, encompassing disciplines such as taxonomy, phylogenetics, and biogeography.
+While the primary emphasis is on non-vascular land plants (bryophytes), our research is expanding to include other land plant groups.
+A strong focus is also placed on natural history collections and the generation of large-scale phenotypic datasets.

 [GitHub pages](https://pages.github.com/)